Iran says military shot down plane in error, after denial drew scrutiny abroad

 Ukraine had been looking at various possible causes of the crash, including an attack by a Russian-made missile, a collision, an engine explosion or terrorism.

+U.S. President Donald Trump had said “somebody could have made a mistake.”

+The disaster had echoes of an incident in 1988, when the U.S. warship USS Vincennes shot down an Iranian airliner, killing 290 people.
+Washington said it was a tragic accident.
+Tehran said it was intentional.

-Reporting by Babak Dehghanpisheh, Steve Holland in Washington and Allison Lampert; Writing by Edmund Blair; Editing by Clarence Fernandez & Shri Navaratnam
+Reporting by Babak Dehghanpisheh, Steve Holland in Washington and Allison Lampert; Writing by Edmund Blair; Editing by Clarence Fernandez, Shri Navaratnam and Jacqueline Wong